Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

 BMI Modification Optimization
 -----------------------------

-Currently, as with object files, compilers always update a BMI file even if the contents have not changed.
-Because modules increase the potential scope of "non-changes" to cause (conceptually) unnecessary recompilation, it might be useful to avoid recompilation of module consumers if the BMI file has not changed.
-This might be achieved by wrapping the compilation to juggle the BMI through a ``cmake -E copy_if_different`` pass with ``ninja``'s ``restat = 1`` feature to avoid recompiling importers if the BMI file doesn't actually change.
+Currently, as with object files, compilers always update a :term:`BMI` file even if the contents have not changed.
+Because modules increase the potential scope of "non-changes" to cause (conceptually) unnecessary recompilation, it might be useful to avoid recompilation of module consumers if the :term:`BMI` file has not changed.
+This might be achieved by wrapping the compilation to juggle the :term:`BMI` through a ``cmake -E copy_if_different`` pass with ``ninja``'s ``restat = 1`` feature to avoid recompiling importers if the :term:`BMI` file doesn't actually change.

 .. _`easier-source-specification`: